Kids will love these Homemade Bath Fizzies with a secret toy hidden inside.

 Sometimes they stick for no reason and you may need to simply start over.

-If you mixture is starting to dry a bit you can simply add a *tiny* bit of water to rehydrate.
-Too much water will cause them to constantly expand and never hold that classic bath fizzie shape.
+If your mixture is starting to dry out a bit, you can simply add a *tiny* bit of water to rehydrate.

 Although I talk about using calming essential oils in this particular recipe, you could also choose oils that are known to help with wellness like the ones I use in this Homemade Vapor Shower Disk recipe.